jentrinh/jentrinh.github.io/_posts/2017-09-29-citycountypilot.md

 2\. *What are the criteria used to determine and select the companies which would be part of the program?*

- **Annia**:  Startups are evaluated in the following criteria:
+ **Annia**:  Startups are evaluated on the following criteria:
-Innovation based solution: Solution address the challenge creatively and effectively, is compatible with or flexible to work with City’s IT infrastructure and City requirements.
+* Innovation based solution: Solution addresses the challenge creatively and effectively, is compatible with or flexible to work with City’s IT infrastructure and City requirements.
-Skills, Experience, and Background: Professional qualifications and education of team members, the existence or (lack thereof) existing and working prototypes, recent relevant experience of team members.
+* Skills, Experience, and Background: Professional qualifications and education of team members, the existence or (lack thereof) existing and working prototypes, recent relevant experience of team members.
-Impact: The proposed solution has potential to benefit the City and residents.
+* Impact: The proposed solution has potential to benefit the City and residents.
-Inclusion: The Company’s commitment to the principles of diversity and inclusion.
+* Inclusion: The Company’s commitment to the principles of diversity and inclusion.

-*Has the selection been difficult?*
+*Has the selection process been difficult?*

  **Annia**: Not at all, companies are evaluated based on the criteria above and a scoring mechanism by the PGH Lab review committee.
 The companies with the highest scores move on to the second part of the selection process which includes a company presentation and an opportunity for Q&A.

 3\. *What are some of the positive outcomes from the program?*

  **Annia**: We are still learning as we go.
-However, after completing the pilot projects companies gain a deeper understanding of how their products/services work in a real world environment and they also learn the ins and out of working with local government.
+However, after completing the pilot projects, companies gain a deeper understanding of how their products/services work in a real-world environment and they also learn the ins and out of working with local government.

 4\. *You supported our team throughout the program, especially with respect to logistics, and we thank you for that!
 How would you define your specific role within the program?*